Samyuktha-Rama/Blood-Group-Dectection-Using-Fingerprint/README.md

 A deep learning–based Flask web application that predicts a person’s blood group from their fingerprint image.

 Features
-• Fingerprint Verification:
-Validates that the uploaded image is a fingerprint using OpenCV techniques such as edge detection, variance, and frequency analysis.
+- Fingerprint Verification: Validates that the uploaded image is a fingerprint using OpenCV techniques such as edge detection, variance, and frequency analysis.
-• Blood Group Prediction:
-A trained CNN model classifies the fingerprint into one of eight groups:
-A+, A-, B+, B-, AB+, AB-, O+, O-.
+- Blood Group Prediction: A trained CNN model classifies the fingerprint into one of eight groups:A+, A-, B+, B-, AB+, AB-, O+, O-.
-• User-Friendly Web Interface:
-A simple Flask-based web app for image upload and prediction display.
+- User-Friendly Web Interface: A simple Flask-based web app for image upload and prediction display.
-• Cloud Model Hosting:
-The trained model is hosted on Hugging Face Hub and dynamically loaded at runtime.
+- Cloud Model Hosting: The trained model is hosted on Hugging Face Hub and dynamically loaded at runtime.

 Project Structure